kilosandwich/Worth-Stopping/README.md

 # Worth Stopping

-**What if there was a website where only the good stuff was listed?**
+**What if there was a travel website where only the good stuff was listed?**

 The most beautiful parks, the best museums, and the most delicious food.
 That is the idea behind Worth Stopping.